nbz1559/SaturnV/UPDATES.md

 # Version 3.2 (Testing)
 Fixed some UI Issues
+Made it so if you can click to apply a value from a slider, that slider won't run its function when you change its value

 Lua - Version 1.25
 Added Slider Float, see https://github.com/nbz1559/SaturnV-Lua-Guide/blob/main/CHANGELOG.md for more info